Background pattern

 • If you have ever had tuberculosis or have been in close contact with someone who has or has had tuberculosis.
 Your doctor may perform tests to check if you have tuberculosis.

-• If you are a male and wish to have children, as leflunomide may pass into the semen, you should use reliable contraceptive methods during treatment with leflunomide.
-To reduce any possible risk, males who wish to have children should contact their doctor, who will advise them to interrupt treatment with leflunomide and take certain medications that help to quickly and sufficiently eliminate leflunomide from their body.
-Then, a blood test will be necessary to ensure that leflunomide has been eliminated sufficiently from their body, and after that, they should wait at least 3 months before trying to have children.
+• If you are a man and want to have children, as leflunomide may pass into the semen, reliable contraceptive methods should be used during treatment with leflunomide.
+To reduce any possible risk, men who want to have children should contact their doctor, who will advise them to stop treatment with leflunomide and take certain medications that help eliminate leflunomide quickly and sufficiently from the body.
+Then, a blood test will be necessary to ensure that leflunomide has been eliminated sufficiently from the body, and after that, they should wait at least another 3 months before trying to have children.

 • If you are scheduled to have a specific blood test (calcium level).
 A false decrease in calcium levels may be detected.

-• If you are to undergo or have recently undergone a major surgical procedure, or if you still have an open wound after a surgical procedure.
+• If you are going to undergo or have recently undergone major surgery, or if you still have an unhealed wound after surgery.
 Leflunomide may impair wound healing.

-Leflunomide may occasionally cause some problems in the blood, liver, lungs, or nerves in the arms or legs.
-It may also cause some severe allergic reactions (including Drug Reaction with Eosinophilia and Systemic Symptoms [DRESS]) or increase the risk of a serious infection.
-For more information on this, see section 4 “Possible side effects”.
+Occasionally, leflunomide may cause some problems in the blood, liver, lungs, or nerves of the arms or legs.
+It may also cause some severe allergic reactions (including Drug Reaction with Eosinophilia and Systemic Symptoms [DRESS]) or increase the risk of serious infections.
+For more information on this, see section 4 "Possible side effects".

-DRESS initially manifests with symptoms similar to the flu and facial rash.
-Subsequently, the rash spreads with elevated body temperature, an increase in blood levels of liver enzymes and a type of white blood cell (eosinophilia), and an increase in the size of lymph nodes.
+DRESS is initially manifested with symptoms similar to the flu and facial rash.
+Then, the rash spreads with elevated body temperature, increased blood levels of liver enzymes and a type of white blood cell (eosinophilia), and increased lymph node size.

-Your doctor will performblood testsat regular intervals, before and during treatment with this medication, to monitor your blood cells and liver.
-Your doctor will also regularly check your blood pressure, as leflunomide may cause an increase in blood pressure.
+Your doctor will perform blood testsat regular intervals, before and during treatment with this medication, to monitor your blood cells and liver.
+Your doctor will also check your blood pressure regularly, as leflunomide may cause an increase in blood pressure.

 Inform your doctor if you develop a skin ulcer during treatment with leflunomide (see section 4).